 I really believe that even women at 39 shouldn’t feel like it’s too late to look at their options.
 My mantra is, it’s not over till it’s over.
 I know what I want from life, and I’m going to keep going and not let the dream end.
 I don’t want to be unrealistic but I want to keep hopeful and positive about it for now and keep the option open.

 If you’re interested to learn more about looking into egg freezing, having a fertility check or discussing your personal situation, you can book a free 15 minute phone consultation with a fertility doctor.
-Phone 0800 483 105 or click here to send an email.
+Take the first step today.